 This course provides an introduction to the Linux operating system and its applicability to digital forensics.
 Topics include Linux scripting, installation, configuration, boot loaders, mounting drives and images, process control, user and group administration, file system administration and management, as well as setting up a secure Linux login environment.
-Prerequisite: ENG 097, MAT 017 or MAT 019 /MAT 021 or MAT 022 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 097, and MAT 017 or MAT 019/MAT 021 or MAT 022 3 lecture hours per week 3 credit hours